Board of Trustees

 Stephen is a Fellow of the Chartered Institute of Management Accountants.
 His career was mainly as an Interim Manager in public sector and charitable organisations, supporting them in times of challenge and change.
 His other career was as a professional singer and it was through singing at the annual Festival with St Paul’s Cathedral Choir that he first became aware of the Clergy Support Trust.

-Stephen retired in 2014 and since then has served on a number of committees and boards, including the Audit Committee of the Archbishops’ Council, the Finance and Audit Committees of the Diocese of Leeds and as Chairman of Trustees of a religious order.
-He is a member of General Synod.
+Stephen retired in 2014 and since then has served on a number of committees and boards, including the Audit Committee of the Archbishops’ Council, the Finance and Audit Committees of the Diocese of Leeds and as Chairman of Trustees of the Society of the Sacred Mission.
+He served on General Synod 2015-2021.
 Stephen became a trustee of Clergy Support Trust in 2019 and chairs the charity's Risk, Audit & Finance Committee.

-Jackie is a brand and communications specialist who has held a number of Board positions in global organisations, including Gillette and Mattel and she has worked as an independent brand consultant, most notably for Nationwide Building Society.
+Jackie is a brand and communications specialist who has held a number of Board positions in global organisations, including Gillette and Mattel, and in the not for profit sector at the National Trust.

-She is currently on the Executive Board of the National Trust where she is responsible for Brand, Marketing and Supporter Development.
+She is currently Director of Marketing and Communications at Marlborough College.
 She is an active member of her local parish church and chairs her local parish council.
 Jackie became a trustee of Clergy Support Trust in 2018 and now chairs the charity's Grants & Partnerships Committee.

 The Reverend Canon Wendy Kennedy